-AP Geography is considered quite easy, with class alumnae rating it 4.3/10 for overall difficulty (the 24th-most-difficult out of the 28 large AP classes surveyed).
+- AP Geography is considered quite easy, with class alumnae rating it 4.3/10 for overall difficulty

-The pass rate is lower than other AP classes, with 54% graduating with a 3 or higher.
+- The pass rate is lower than other AP classes, with 56% graduating with a 3 or higher

-AP Human Geography is quite widely-taken (194,000 entries last year), and 91% would recommend the class.
+- AP Human Geography is quite widely-taken (approximately 262,000 entries a year)

 AP Human Geography is considered a great introductory AP class by class alumnae.
 It is a broad class, with some focus on vocab, memorisation and applying models, and requires substantial preparation.